We're the UK's leading bowel cancer charity

 Bowel cancer screening in Scotland

-• If you're aged between 50 and 74, you will be invited to take part in bowel cancer screening every two years
+• If you're aged between 50 and 74, you'll be invited to take part in bowel cancer screening every two years

 • If you're aged 75 or over, you can ask for a bowel cancer screening test by calling the free bowel screening centre helpline on 0800 0121 833